MaI0SerfI3unny/BinCalculator/README.md

 ### Functions
 * Plus, Minus, Multiply, Divide all type code.
-* Enter multiple values so you can sort the numbers.
+* Enter multiple values so you can convert multiple the numbers.
 * Convert an ordinary number to a code number.

 Attantion:<br>